 4. Identify Sources of Toxins

-There is no one single factor that has been shown as the definitive cause of MCAS.
+There is no single factor that has been shown as the definitive cause of MCAS.
 However, various microbes can disrupt the immune system and cause mast cells to go haywire.
+Two major environmental triggers of MCAS include mold and an elevated overall toxic burden – which you can read about here:

 5. Increase Exercise & Sweating

-While it may not remove all pollutants, there are studies that show sweating is an effective and safe method for removal of:
+While it may not remove all pollutants, there are studies that show sweating is an effective and safe method for removal of toxic compounds that can accumulate within your body such as:15,16,17

-In general, adults should aim for at least 30 minutes of moderate exercise every day.
-You can also try to sweat more with regular sauna sessions.
+To work up a sweat and boost your detoxification, aim for at least 30 minutes of moderate exercise every day or incorporate regular sauna sessions.

 6. Promote Good Gut Health